Debating the Cultural Significance of Kupalo Festival Folk Art

 Traditional Ukrainian festivals, such as Kupalo, preserve cultural identity, but their relevance in modern Ukrainian society sparks debate on cultural continuity versus modernity.

-This presentation explores the collaborative potential of teachers sharing lesson plans across borders and working with museum educators to utilize object learning in museum debates.
+This presentation explores the collaborative potential of teachers sharing lesson plans across borders and working with museum educators to use object learning in museum debates.
 By focusing on cultural artifacts, we can engage students in critical discussions that enhance their understanding of heritage and identity.
 We will highlight the call for Ukrainian teachers to contribute their lesson plans, fostering a rich exchange of ideas and resources.
 These contributions will be published on the Challenges Leiden platform, promoting cross-cultural collaboration in education.
 Join us in creating a vibrant community that supports innovative teaching practices and celebrates cultural diversity.
 For more information, visit Challenges Leiden.

 Teachers from Ukraine: Call for museum debate lesson plans with your students.
-Do you want to share your lesson plans?
+Do you want to share your lesson plans with teachers from The Netherlands?
 Send them to Marleen Spierings | LinkedIn via messages.
 Learn about a Dutch tradition here:

 Dutch cultural tradition: 3rd of October The city of Leiden: eating herring on white bread, and, carrots&onions&potatoes.